got something to add to CapeLinks? post it here ♦ have a Cape Cod question? ask it here

 It was 1862, when Major E. A. Sherman of Bridgewater, Massachusetts, a town not many miles from Plymouth, went to the wild-west mining town of Aurora.
 There he became publisher of a newspaper, The Esmeralda, and engaged in raising funds for disabled veterans of the Civil War.
 One day, Major Sherman put up in an auction for this latter purpose a piece of gold and silver ore.
 The higher bidder generously gave it back to Sherman, to be re-auctioned.
 Many thousands of dollars were raised in this way, and no successful bidder would keep the ore.
 So Sherman decided to take the ore back east on a visit home and try to exchange it for a piece of Plymouth Rock.

 The files of the Old Colony Memorial, Plymouth’s weekly newspaper, for Dec.
 10, 1864, show that Major Sherman was successful in swapping ore for rock.
 He took the piece of rock back to Aurora.
-There “it was cemented to the foundation of the courthouse” and is there to this day.
+There “it was cemented to the foundation of the courthouse”.

 Comments: